Dr. Evelyn Hooker

 I know that… well… I know that wherever I go, whether I know it or not, that there are both men and women for whom my little bit of work, and my caring enough to do it, has made an enormous difference in their lives.
 So I feel that that’s my monument.

-Eric: That’s a hell of a monument.
+EM: That’s a hell of a monument.

 EH: Yes, it is.